Portland Bureau of Transportation: Organization

 Previously, the mayor assigned a city commissioner to be in charge of each Portland bureau, who would then appoint a director.
 However, a charter reform voted into place in 2022 and enacted in 2025 stipulates that bureaus would be moved out of the portfolios of city commissioners.
 The last city council member to oversee this bureau was commissioner Mingus Mapps in 2024, who hired current bureau director Millicent Williams in July 2023.
-The bureau is now under the umbrella service area Public Works, headed by Deputy City Administrator for Public Works Priya Dhanapal.
+The bureau is now under the umbrella service area Public Works.

 History

 In June 2013, Mayor Charlie Hales appointed Steve Novick commissioner in charge.
 Novick appointed Leah Treat director in July 2013 following a nationwide search.
-She replaced Interim Director Toby Widmer, who had been appointed following the resignation of former Director Tom Miller.
+She replaced interim director Toby Widmer, who had been appointed following the resignation of former director Tom Miller.
 Interim director Chris Warner replaced Leah Treat in July 2018 after Treat's resignation.

 According to the 2014-2015 budget, the Bureau is led by the Office of the Director, which directly oversees communication and six division managers as follows: